 \subsection{Services}

-\emph{Services} hide the complexity of low-level functions to provide high-level functionalities to the user.
-A service is basically a toolbox for the user: the user is being given tools to use the software without knowing the details of its operating\footnote{As an image, we can say that we can start a car by turning a key, and not knowing the detailed description of the motor, and of electric circuits between the motor and the key.}.
-Services demonstrate their relevance in computations that combine several different objects.
-Before the refactoring of our GPD codes to the PARTONS platform, the user had to take the outputs from various objects, like \eg \ some GPD values, to manually run an evolution code and then feed the code computing CFFs.
+The \emph{Services} hide the complexity of low-level functions to provide high-level features to the users.
+A single service is basically a toolbox for the user: the user is given tools to use the software without knowing details of its operating\footnote{As an image, we can say that we can start a car by turning a key, and not knowing the detailed description of the motor and of electric circuits between the motor and the key.}.
+The Services demonstrate their relevance in computations that combine several different objects.
+Before the inclusion of our GPD codes in the PARTONS framework, we had to take the outputs from various objects, like \eg \ some GPD values, to manually run an evolution code and then feed the code computing CFFs.
 These operations were hand-made, with all the risks this implies.
-In the PARTONS structure, services combine different modules and data sets to produce results in a transparent way.
-Among others, the \texttt{GPDService} provide several functions that hide the complexity related to repetitive tasks, like evaluating a GPD for a list of kinematic configurations, or evaluating several GPD models at the same input kinematic.
-The following excerpt shows what are the presently offered options: \begin{cppcode} class GPDService: public ServiceObject { public: static const unsigned int classId; ///< Unique ID to automatically register the class in the registry.
+In the PARTONS structure, the Services combine different modules and data sets to produce results in a transparent way.
+Among others, \texttt{GPDService} provides several functions that hide the complexity related to repetitive tasks, like the evaluation of GPDs for a list of kinematic configurations.
+The following excerpt shows what are the presently offered operations: \begin{cppcode} class GPDService: public ServiceObject {